VouchForMe (IPL) Price Hits $0.0012 on Top Exchanges

-VouchForMe (CURRENCY:IPL) traded 6.9% higher against the U.S. dollar during the 1-day period ending at 9:00 AM E.T. on December 21st.
-VouchForMe has a market cap of $300,364.83 and approximately $759.00 worth of VouchForMe was traded on exchanges in the last day.
-One VouchForMe coin can currently be bought for about $0.0012 or 0.00000002 BTC on major cryptocurrency exchanges.
-Over the last seven days, VouchForMe has traded up 5.2% against the U.S. dollar.
+VouchForMe (CURRENCY:IPL) traded up 6.9% against the U.S. dollar during the one day period ending at 21:00 PM Eastern on December 23rd.
+VouchForMe has a total market cap of $300,364.83 and $759.00 worth of VouchForMe was traded on exchanges in the last day.
+One VouchForMe coin can now be bought for approximately $0.0012 or 0.00000002 BTC on major exchanges.
+Over the last seven days, VouchForMe has traded 5.2% higher against the U.S. dollar.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.